Andrej-Kautsevich/RS-SCHOOL-projects/typescript-essentials/index.md

     > * Describe existing JavaScript APIs and clarify function parameters and return types.

     So, interfaces are useful when working with a team of developers to ensure that proper values are being passed into properties, constructors, or functions.
 Interfaces are also useful when working with JavaScript libraries like jQuery.

+4. In JavaScript function parameters are always optional.
+TypeScript allows to add the logic for checking data types for parameters, perform type checking on the passed arguments, or check the number of arguments received.
+Like in JS you may use function expression, declaration, arrow functions.
+In TS you can also use deconstruction and rest parameters.
+Typed functions are especially important when you're working with larger code bases or functions developed by others.
+TypeScript helps ensure the correct value types as you develop your code.
+In addition, when creating the function logic you'll have full autocomplete support.